liamzdenek/ferment-ai/memory-bank/techContext.md

    - Metrics for performance monitoring
    - Event tracking for workflow execution

-## Demo Application
+## Demo Applications

+Several demo applications have been created to showcase different aspects of the system:

+### Main Demo

 A demo application has been created in 'packages/demo/src/main.ts' that shows how the app will be initialized and navigated.
-It demonstrates a two-agent model with a junior engineer and senior engineer that can communicate with each other.
+It includes several test cases demonstrating different aspects of the system.

 To build and run the demo application: